 Dialectical behavioral therapy (DBT) is a kind of cognitive behavioral psychotherapy (CBT) developed in the late 1980s to help treat borderline personality disorder.

-As a CBT analogue, DBT is a skills training therapy specifically designed to treat borderline personality disorder and includes 4 behavioral components:
+As a CBT analogue, DBT is a skills training therapy and includes 4 main DBT skills:

 - Core mindfulness